gfcwfzkm/SMARTREXE_displayDriver/README.md

 So, this is a driver for pixel-precise writing onto the display.
-It also features additional functions to create a temporary buffer on the microcontroller, to bypass the problem hat the display controller cannot be read with a SPI interface (as it is with the Smart Resp...
-XE).
+It also features additional functions to create a temporary buffer on the microcontroller, to bypass the problem that the display controller cannot be read back with a SPI interface.